Version-LAA/pcapalyzer/README.md

 # pcapalyzer

-PCAPalyzer is a simple packet capture review tool designed to take a user supplied pcap file and provide a basic summary of the file provided using the Pyshark library.
+PCAPalyzer is a simple packet capture review script designed to take a user supplied pcap file and provide a basic summary of the file provided using the Pyshark library.

+#Installation/Running

+- Please be sure to place pcap file within pcapalyzer root folder.

 # Syntax